HAPiWEC/HAPiGYM_docs/Pages/1-Quick-Start.md

   <img align="left" src="https://github.com/HAPiWEC/HAPiGYM_docs/assets/39997400/877acd49-b004-4072-b542-2d87089664c6" width="220" title="hover text">

 ### 1. Install the HAPiGYM Toolbox
 Download the most recent version of the toolbox [here (GitHub)](https://github.com/HAPiWEC/HAPiGYM_docs/tree/main/Toolbox_versions).
+The most recent version is for Matlab R2024b.
+If you have an earlier version of Matlab, try v in the Previous versions folder.
 You can also find the latest toolbox [on our supporting web platform, OceanEdGE](https://github.com/HAPiWEC/HAPiGYM_docs/tree/main/Toolbox_versions).
 From anywhere inside your operating system's file explorer, or from within Matlab itself, double click the `HAPiGYM.mltbx` file.
 This will add the toolbox to your Matlab add-ons.
 When you receive notifications about updates to the toolbox, just repeat the above process.

 ### 2. Build a project
 Open Matlab and navigate to a suitable directory for carrying out your work.
 When you run the following 'one-time' setup command in the command line, Matlab will create a new top-level project directory using the name that you provide when prompted: